PRS Custom 24 VS Gibson Les Paul Standard (Comparison)

-Our vote goes for the Gibson Les Paul Standard
+Our pick: The Gibson Les Paul Standard

 We have a hard time breaking ranks from PRS, but the reality is that the Custom 24 does not do enough above what you get in the Les Paul Standard to justify an additional $1500 of expense.
 Drop the price of the Custom 24 and we'll come runnin' back home.